toml-lang/toml/README.md

 -----

 Arrays are square brackets with other primitives inside.
 Whitespace is ignored.
 Elements are separated by commas.
-Data types may not be mixed (though all string types should be considered the same type).
+Data types may not be mixed (different ways to define strings should be considered the same type, and so should arrays with different element types).

 ```toml
 arr1 = [ 1, 2, 3 ]